Taggartjoey9/React-Game/README.md

 # React-Game
-A tic-tac-toe game built using React
+A tic-tac-toe game built using React!